HackYourFuture/Assignments/test-runner/README.md

       creditNumberValidator.test.js
 ```

-Furthermore, a file `.hashes.json` is created in the `test-automation` folder that contains a JSON object with hashes computed over of the `.js` file(s) of the exercises, one hash per exercise.
+Furthermore, a file `.hashes.json` is created in the `test-runner` folder that contains a JSON object with hashes computed over of the `.js` file(s) of the exercises, one hash per exercise.
 This information is used to detect whether the starter code of the exercise has been modified since initial installation.
 Note that `.hashes.json` is not tracked by Git (it is listed in `.gitignore`).

 ## Cleanup